-The real health risks of bats are extremely low - however the persecution and attempted extermination of bats proposed by this bill will increase the risk.
+The real health risk from bats is extremely low - however the persecution and attempted extermination of bats proposed by this bill will increase the risk.
 Stressing, injuring and scattering the animals will weaken them and suppress their immune systems thereby making them more susceptible to diseases, disturbing the roosts will spread the bat population more widely.
-Therefore this Act which purports to reduce the health risk will actually increase it.
+Consequently this Act which purports to reduce the health risk will actually increase it.